top of page

 100 Institute Road Worcester, MA

-The Goddard Library opened in 1969.
+The Robert H .Goddard Library opened in 1969.
 Buzz Aldrin attended the ceremony and cut the ribbon.
 Aldrin's father, who had been a friend and student of Robert Goddard, also attended the opening.
-The Goddard Libray houses Goddard’s archives of photos, films, blueprints etc.
+The Goddard Library’s Archives and Special Collections Department house and protect the world’s most extensive collection of Dr. Goddard’s original photos, films, journals, notebooks, patents and blueprints.

 Goddard Presentation Argonauts 2025

-Goddard Memorial Library
+Robert H. Goddard Library

 950 Main St, Worcester, MA